ismayc/thesisdown/README.md

     remotes::install_github("rstudio/bookdown")
     remotes::install_github("ismayc/thesisdown")

-I have commented out **186 number** line in **monashthesis.cls** to make it complaint to the guideline.
-If you want a logo activate line 186.
+I have commented out **186 number** line in **monashthesis.cls** to sync with the guideline.
+If you want a logo please activate line 186.

 ## How to use